garrettgman/garrettgman.github.io/draft.md

 This book will teach you the method of data science.
 You will learn how to use data to make scientific discoveries, and to justify those discoveries once they are made.
 Along the way, you will learn how to visualize data, build models, and make predictions.

-This chapter introduces the strategy behind data science: data scientists search for evidence of natural laws in the structure of data, and then judge the strength of the evidence that they find.
+In this chapter, you will learn the strategy behind data science: data scientists search for evidence of natural laws in the structure of data.
+They then judge the strength of the evidence that they find.
 This strategy guides the techniques that you will learn in later chapters—techniques like data wrangling, data modelling, and data visualization.

 ## The scientific worldview

-As a method of science, data science is based on two simple ideas.
+Scientific inquiry is based on two simple ideas.
 First, that the best way to learn about the word is to observe it.
-And second, that the universe operates according to _natural laws_.
+And second, that the universe operates according to natural laws.
+These ideas are at the heart of data science.
+They also supply the first bit of vocabulry that you will need to talk about data science.

-A natural law is a rule that describes a part of the natural world, like $$E = Mc^{2}$$ and $$F = MA$$.
-These laws help scientists understand, control, and make predictions about natural processes.
+A _natural law_ is a rule that describes a part of the natural world, like $$E = Mc^{2}$$ or $$F = MA$$.
+Natural laws help scientists understand, control, and make predictions about natural processes.

 You can write down a natural law as a relationship between variables.
-For example, $$E = Mc^2$$ is a natural law that states that the energy content of a system ($$E$$) is always equal to the mass of the system ($$M$$) multiplied by the speed of light squared ($$c^{2}$$). $$F = MA$$ is a natural law that explains that a force exerted upon an object ($$F$$) will cause the object to accelerate ($$A$$) at a rate proportional to the mass of the object ($$M$$), an insight that has many applications in the field of physics.
+For example, $$E = Mc^2$$ is a natural law that states that the energy content of a system ($$E$$) is always equal to the mass of the system ($$M$$) multiplied by the speed of light squared ($$c^{2}$$). $$F = MA$$ is a natural law that explains that a force ($$F$$) exerted upon an object will cause the object to accelerate ($$A$$) at a rate proportional to the mass of the object ($$M$$), an insight that has many applications in the field of physics.

 Natural laws deal with variables, values, and observations.
 We use these terms in everyday speech, but they have a technical meaning when associated with science.